terrytaylorbonn/terrytaylorbonn.github.io/index.md

 #### **The evolution of the drone project**

 I started this project in late 2023 with no assistance and no previous experience with AI or drones.
-I have made a lot of progress.
-The strategy I have used is:
+This is how it all eventually played out:

 ![Project evolution](assets/project_evolution.png)